 Later, in the army, it was the ubiquitous green plastic right angled torch with metal pocket clip.
 The end cap unscrewed and contained a spare bulb below the spring.
 Some also had another cap that could be removed, this contained four lens filters of different colours.
-In the late 1980s I had a brief period as a postman where I was reintroduced to the same torch, only this time it was the civvy version, there were no lens filters and it was red plastic.
+In the late 1980s I had a brief period with the Post Office where I was reintroduced to the same torch, only this time it was the civvy version, there were no lens filters and it was red plastic.
 Needless to say, examples of each found their way into my outdoor kit of the time.

 I don’t really recall when choice of lighting became the supposedly important factor that it is now today.
 Possibly torches, lamps and lanterns are a victim of very successful PR campaigns for a product that can be produced to suit just about anyone’s pocket.
 None of those that I use now were that expensive but every single one is a decent product, just as many of the dozens of others that I don’t possess are.
 Again, it comes down to personal choice and buying and using what suits the walk in question.
 A word of warning, many manufacturers will quote run times at specific lumens, I quote some of those hours here.
 But some lights will dim considerably within that specified time.
 You can change the battery and it is astonishing at how much brighter the beam suddenly becomes.

 Petzl Tikka plus